ome/omero-figure/README.md

 OMERO.web app for creating figures from images in OMERO.

+For full details see http://will-moore.github.io/figure/

 Requirements
 ============

-* OMERO 4.4.0 or later
+* OMERO 4.4.x or OMERO 5.x

 Development Installation
 ========================

-Clone the repository in to your OMERO.web installation:
+Clone the repository in to your OMERO.web installation.
+NB: From OMERO 4.4.10 or later, this can be anywhere on your PYTHONPATH:

     cd components/tools/OmeroWeb/omeroweb/
     git clone git://github.com/will-moore/figure.git